motopress/mphb-elementor/readme.txt

 Book your productivity on Elementor with these awesome tools.

-* Stratum [Elementor Widgets](https://wordpress.org/plugins/stratum/): add 20+ powerful and creative Elementor widgets to your site building toolkit.
+* [Stratum Widgets for Elementor](https://wordpress.org/plugins/stratum/): add 20+ powerful and creative Elementor widgets to your site building toolkit.
-* Stratum [Elementor Mega Menu](https://motopress.com/products/stratum-menu/?utm_source=wp-org&utm_medium=textlink&utm_campaign=hotel-booking-elementor-integration): build content-rich navigation menus in Elementor.
+* [Stratum Mega Menu for Elementor](https://motopress.com/products/stratum-menu/?utm_source=wp-org&utm_medium=textlink&utm_campaign=hotel-booking-elementor-integration): build content-rich navigation menus in Elementor.

 It's brought to you by MotoPress – a trusted WordPress developer with more than 10 years of experience in creating WordPress tools for content building, including our popular [WordPress Booking Plugins](https://motopress.com/products/category/wordpress-booking-plugins/?utm_source=wp-org&utm_medium=textlink&utm_campaign=hotel-booking-elementor-integration).